yoursunny/NDNts/packages/keychain-cli/README.md

 `ndnts-keychain ndncert03-show-profile` command displays information in a CA profile.

 * `--profile` specifies filename of CA profile.
+  This may be either the CA profile Data packet in binary format or *client.conf* format compatible with NDNCERT C++ implementation.
+* `--clientconf` changes the output to *client.conf* format.
+  This option is useful for converting a binary CA profile to use with NDNCERT C++ implementation.

 `ndnts-keychain ndncert03-ca` command runs a certificate authority.

 * `--profile` specifies filename of CA profile.
+  This should be the CA profile Data packet in binary format.
 * `--store` specifies directory path of a repository that stores issued certificates.
 * `--challenge nop` enables "nop" challenge that approves all certificate requests.
 * `--challenge pin` enables "pin" challenge that requires the requester to enter a 6-digit PIN code.